Buddy diving: History

-Procedures
+Scuba procedures

 Pairing of buddies

 Opinions differ in how best to form buddy teams among a group of divers.
 One school of thought holds that buddies should always be closely matched in skills, experience, and interests so that one diver does not hold back the other in achieving an enjoyable dive.
 This becomes particularly true when a diver is on an especially expensive or unique diving trip or holiday.
 This is a suitable arrangement for purely recreational dives.
 The problem with this approach is that it also pairs up inexperience – which can be dangerous if a diving emergency arises (fortunately, this is not statistically very often).
 The alternative is to buddy-up a more experienced diver with a less experienced buddy to counter this "experience gap".
 This also helps to advance diving skills by having one buddy essentially act as a tutor.
 The British Sub Aqua Club strongly encourages and practices this approach, which is appropriate in a club environment where non-instructing members assist in post-certification training.
 The problems with this system, are that they may limit the more experienced diver's opportunity to dive as he would have wished, and that the less experienced diver is not an ideal buddy to the more experienced diver, who must take an unbalanced share of responsibility, and this constitutes an informal training scenario.
 Compatibility problems are magnified when divers who do not know one another are paired off as buddies by the dive operator.
 Numerous harrowing stories abound about diving with "the tail-end-Charlie" or the "buddy from hell" out of such practices.
 The "perfect buddy" is a long term friend or acquaintance, a partner who matches one's own high level of diving skills, who has the same interests, the same stamina and fitness, and who enjoys the companionship in sharing enjoyable diving.
 Although the principal reason for instituting the buddy system is the mitigation of the risks in diving, the sharing of diving experiences and the enjoyment of being paired together with a friend, family member, or keen fellow enthusiast while on a dive ranks very highly in the reasons many divers enjoy the recreation of scuba diving.